“And I you,” I said with urgency, for to see her at last was to ache less fast — or not as deeply.

 “What did you dream?”
 Miss Bellefey asked.

 “There was news of an enormous sapphire.
 Very famous in the dream.
 It was a lost sapphire — a legendary sapphire of ancient Egypt.
-It was discovered in a temple, a very old place of ceremony.
+It was discovered in a temple, a very old place of worship.
 It had been safeguarded behind a sealed door.
 Inside there were golden walls decorated with vibrant hieroglyphs, and the sapphire had rested on an altar for millennia.
-It was the size of that ostrich egg” — I gestured toward the oval curio on the mantle — “glittering and utterly alive.”
+It was the size of that ostrich egg” — I gestured toward the curio on the mantle — “glittering and utterly alive.”

 Both ladies appeared entranced as I spoke.
 Miss Bellefey was like me in that anything to do with ancient civilizations held her in fascination.